 Verona is one of the most famous and popular destinations in northern Italy and is steeped in history and much loved for its opera.
 Because of its many ancie...
 Read More

-Verona is packed full of historical and cultural sights and attractions, from its impressive Roman amphitheatre to the wonderful Castelvecchio.
-Another reason w...
+Verona is packed full of historical sights and attractions.
+From its impressive Roman amphitheatre to the wonderful Castelvecchio.
+Verona is also the ideal gate...
 Read More

 Verona holiday resorts